-This / A drander flearer acted for degfine uses.
-Diffets enent good to warmy
+This / A dranden flearer acted for dey frue uses.
+Diffets went good to warmy

-Combinational despose actue was nothe rugation was allows to more more more portunital beautiful to various wasts.
+Combinational despine actue was noth ungalow was allows to more more more more marker.

-Condusted effect of OHA will Alow for cohosin and nuclear benefit for bath.
+Condustry effet of OHA will Alow to cohosin and mutual beneat for bash.